 But there are so many different types of fireplaces beyond the traditionalist vision we have in our minds.
 Fireplaces can be an visually pleasing way to keep your family warm during the colder months.
 Even if you’re not looking to heat up your home, they are great either as a cozy centerpiece to huddle around or an installation purely for aesthetics’ sake.

 There is more than just the exterior to a fireplace, however: you need to think about the interior, too.
 What is the function of your fireplace?
 What kind of style are you hoping to achieve?

-With this guide, you should be able to answer these questions and find the perfect fireplace for your home.
+With this guide and help from a reputable fireplace manufacturer like Regency fireplaces, you should be able to answer these questions and find the perfect fireplace for your home.